Alexigbokwe/ExpressWebJs/README.md

     expresswebcli make-sql-migration [MIGRATION_NAME]

 The new migration will be placed in your database/migrations directory.
 Each migration file name contains a timestamp, which allows expresswebjs to determine the order of the migrations.

+To run your migrations

+    expresswebcli run-sql-migration

+To List both completed and pending migrations

+    expresswebcli show-sql-list

 To rollback the last batch of migrations: